 Through extensive outreach and marketing to organizations on the frontlines of each of the five target areas, the Bloomberg School will identify a broad and diverse range of partners to establish longstanding, collaborative relationships.
 There will be special efforts made to involve organizations that have few or no staff trained in public health.

 NETWORKS TO FACILITATE RESEARCH AND ACTION

 Bloomberg Fellows will have a unique alumni experience.
 As alumni, they will join and help to lead problem-solving networks that bring together expert faculty and public and private organizations from across the country.
 As they grow over time, these networks will increase in importance and impact.

 Problem-focused networks: In each of the five focus areas, anchor faculty will develop a network involving Bloomberg Fellows, alumni and organizations to understand and overcome common challenges, establish collaborative research projects and implement evidence-based policies and programs.
 Each of these networks will maintain an online platform for information sharing and collaboration.

 Cross-cutting networks: In addition, the Bloomberg American Health Initiative will host an annual summit involving Bloomberg Fellows, faculty, alumni, home organizations, and others.
 Each summit will present the latest available data on preeminent health challenges facing the United States and publish a set of high-profile recommendations for progress.
 The summits will provide an opportunity to forge connections across focus areas.
-The first summit will take place in fall 2018.
+Learn more about the Bloomberg American Health Summit.